Brew tips and recipes

 Coffee basics

-The Grind
+The Grind Level

 Which brewer you use can offer different flavors in a cup.
 We find it fun to explore and see how different coffees taste in different brew methods!
+Choose the right brew for your tastes, your kitchen, and your schedule.

 Manual Pour Over

-This method offers great control on flavor in your cup through your ability to adjust the ratio, water temperature, grind, and agitation method.
+A manual pour over brewer offers great control on flavor in your cup through your ability to adjust the ratio, water temperature, grind, and agitation method.
 There are many different pour over brewers as well.
 Two of our favorites are the V60, and the Chemex.
 For the tinkerer, the opportunity to really "dial in" your favorite brew is endless.

 To start, we recommend a 1:15 ratio (for one cup that would be 20g of ground coffee and 300 g of water).
 You can adjust this based on your taste, and the coffee.